-The Hot Five included (from left) Louis Armstrong, Johnny St. Cyr, Johnny Dodds, Kid Ory, and Lil Hardin Armstrong.
 During the 1920s, African Americans in the performing arts won large followings.
 The tenor Roland Hayes rose to stardom as a concert singer, and the singer and actress Ethel Waters debuted on Broadway in the musical Africana.
 Paul Robeson, the son of a one-time slave, became a major dramatic actor.
 His performance in Shakespeare's Othello, first in London and later in New York City, was widely acclaimed.
 Subsequently, Robeson struggled with the racism he experienced in the United States and the indignities inflicted upon him because of his support of the Soviet Union and the Communist Party.
-He took up residence abroad, living for a time in England and the Soviet Union.
+He took up residence did writers of the